 The term “substance use” refers to the use of drugs or alcohol, and includes substances such as cigarettes, illegal drugs, prescription drugs, inhalants and solvents.
-A substance use problem occurs when using drugs or alcohol causes harm to you or to others.
+A substance use problem occurs when using alcohol or other drugs causes harm to you or to others.
 Substance use problems can lead to addiction.

 Anyone, at any age or any stage of their life can have a substance use problem.
 It is important to know that no matter how you are feeling, you are not alone.
 There is help out there.
 To learn about substance use, find services near you, see information from your health authority and review a list useful websites, click on the links on this webpage.

 Individual, family and small group counselling is available to people of all ages who are directly or indirectly affected by alcohol and other drug use by calling the 24-hour BC Alcohol and Drug Information and Referral Service.
 In the Lower Mainland, call 604-660-9382, or call toll-free at 1-800-663-1441 from anywhere in B.C.

 For additional information or advice, call 8-1-1 any time of the day, any day of the year.

 There are a number of health topics that fall under substance use.
 Finding the information you are looking for can be overwhelming.
 Our Learning Centre groups all of our substance use related information together in one place so you can easily find what you are looking for.

 For help navigating our website, call 8-1-1 to speak with a health services navigator any time of the day, any day of the year.